Big Narstie: Other activities

 Away from music, Big Narstie has featured in the Channel 4 sitcom Dubplate Drama alongside N-Dubz and Shystie.
 He has also had a guest appearance in the films Anuvahood and London State of Mind.
 He is set to appear in the series Krish and Lee and the film Rise of the Foot Soldier 2.
 From 29 June 2018, he hosted The Big Narstie Show.

 Big Narstie is a keen football fan and supports both Millwall and Manchester United.
 He also began training in Brazilian Jiu Jitsu in 2020 in a bid to improve his fitness.

 He has appeared on a number of panel shows including The Big Fat Quiz of the Year 2017 in a team with Katherine Ryan and again in 2019, and Would I Lie to You? on David Mitchell's team.

 Big Narstie creates YouTube videos including a parody agony aunt style series Uncle Pain.

 Big Narstie appeared in The Great British Bake Off "The Great Stand Up to Cancer Bake Off", series 2, episode 3.
 He completed two of three challenges; he did not appear at the third challenge due to being taken ill; he was replaced in the challenge by presenter Sandi Toksvig.

 Personal life

 Big Narstie is of Jamaican descent.
 He has two children, one of whom Ed Sheeran is godfather to.

+He lives in Brixton, South London.

+In 2021, Narstie's cousin Nathaniel appeared on the dating programme First Dates.